TaraRhoseyn/kicks_ecomm_store/README.md

 - **Fix**: Heroku would not accept my git push due to dependency conflicts between the packages botocore, python-dateutil and heroku (cli).
 I could not get the packages botocore and heroku to align on what version of python-dateutil they each required, so I uninstalled heroku.
 I then had to manually set DISABLE_COLLECTSTATIC in the config of the heroku dashboard instead of using heroku's cli.
 - **Bug 14: Heroku 500 Server Errors on pages**
 - **Fix**: On all pages but the home page my deployed app on Heroku would return a 500 internal server error.
 I temporarily enabled Debug and saw that Django was throwing a ProgrammingError on the pages, suggesting that the data was not pulling from the database correctly.
 I reinstalled the heroku package, logged in, and applied migrations specifically with the 'heroku run python' flag and then loaded the data.
 This resolved the issue, I then turned off Debug again.
+- **Error: PEP8Online errors**
+- **Fix**: A couple of my files failed PEP8 validation because of minor issues like no new line at the end of a file and lines too long.
+I fixed these issues and all python files now pass with 0 errors and 0 warnings.
+- **Error: JavaScript linting errors**
+- **Fix**: I had to insert missing colons into my JavaScript files to pass JSHint.

 ## Deployment